acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 > <strong> `Key Feature`: </strong>
 > <br> <strong>$ mongoimport</strong> is a utility used to easily and simply import files into MongoDB.
 Here we will only concern ourselves with the .json and .csv file formats

-Execute the following commands to import the .csv and .json files respectively. `Note` - the 2 .json file types should exist in the same database (--db).
+Execute the following commands to import the .csv and .json files respectively. `Note` - the 2 .json file types should exist in the same database (--db) because these two files are related. `All collections` (aka tables in SQL databases) should have different names.
  ```js
 // To import .csv files
 mongoimport --db [database_name] --collection [collection_name] --file [file_name] --headerline --type=[file_type]